-Just when you think you’ve tried every banana bread recipe in the book, along comes this one from The Fairmont Hotel.
-Carolyn from Canada has been making it for years, and wanted to share it because it’s a little bit different.
+Just when you think you’ve tried every banana bread recipe in the book, along comes this very dark banana bread recipe from The Fairmont Hotel.
+Carolyn from Canada has been making it for years, and wanted to share it because it's a little bit different.

-What’s unique about this banana bread is that it’s baked at a very low temperature for 2 1/2 hours.
-It also calls for more baking soda than other recipes (a lot more) and instead of adding the flour alternately with the milk, you add the flour alternately with the eggs.
+What’s unique about this Low Temperature Banana Bread is that it’s baked at a very low temperature for 2 ½ hours.
+So It bakes at 275 and calls more baking soda than other recipes.
+Also, instead of adding the flour alternately with the milk, you add the flour alternately with the eggs.
+That seems like a minor thing, and maybe it is, but sometimes small changes in technique matter.

 So what happens when you bake at a low temperature, use a lot of baking soda and add very little air to the batter?
 You get a really dense, sturdy, but moist banana bread that slices neatly and is great toasted.
 Another interesting change that occurs is the color.
 The bread appears to have cocoa powder or brown sugar in it, but the brown color is most likely due to the reaction of the baking soda.